tgra/Linked-Art/README.md

 1. [Core Properties](./jupyter_notebooks/Core-Properties.ipynb)

 ## Collections Data
->Interactive, documented code transformations using read-world collections data.
+>Interactive, documented code transformations using real-world collections data.

 #### Indianapolis Museum of Art
 >These notebooks use sample data published by the Indianapolis Museum of Art (IMA) as data input.
 The transformation is based on an XSLT file published by the IMA.